 Samson looked amused as he watched for a few minutes.
 He didn’t get to watch long before his small sister came up and bonked him on the head with a newspaper, “Hey, you’re supposed to be working!”
 He rolled his eyes at his sister before starting on his own project.
 After all, the Constitution of the United States is a very important document.

-I was sorting through books and documents that were brought to me by the third group.
+Meanwhile Abraham was sorting through books and documents that were brought to him by the third group.
 The last group was sent out to find anything of historical importance.
-I looked up when Ramona came in, “Hey.”
+Abe looked up when Ramona came in, “Hey.”

 “Hi, where is Moisés?”
 Ramona asked with curiosity.
-Usually my brother would help me, which was probably why she was asking, “The last time I saw him was at breakfast.”
-Ramona started shelving books for me so I would have more room to work.
+Usually his brother would help him, which was probably why she was asking, “The last time I saw him was at breakfast.”
+Ramona started shelving books for Abe so he would have more room to work.

-I nodded once before setting it aside, “If I find anymore books like that I’ll just take him a stack.”
-I resumed my work, looking through documents, “Would a book written by Harriet Tubman hold any importance?”
+Abraham nodded once before setting it aside, “If I find any more books like that I’ll just take him a stack.”
+He resumed his work, looking through documents, “Would a book written by Harriet Tubman hold any importance?”

 Ramona’s eyes widened and she nodded enthusiastically, “Absolutely.
 Let me take this to Ruth and she can start printing this one.”
-I handed it to Ramona and she bolted away with it.
+Abe handed it to Ramona and she bolted away with it.

-I had just started going back to reading when a scout ran through the camp, looking for Ramona.
-The scout reported to me instead, “The royal soldiers are here.
-They will be here in less then ten minutes.”
+Abraham had just started going back to reading when a scout ran through the camp, looking for Ramona.
+The scout reported to him instead, “The royal soldiers have been spotted.
+They will be here in twenty minutes.”

-I froze for a second with the book in my hand before jumping up, “Quick, alert everyone!
+Abraham froze for a second with the book in his hand before jumping up, “Quick, alert everyone!
 We need to tear down this camp and move.
 Scatter everyone.
 Make sure Ross and Moisés stay with my group.”
-I sent the scout out and packed all the books neatly in boxes.
-I did this with the help of the child Susan and a guy named Zane.
-They quickly put the boxes in the twelve passenger van that had been driven up.
+Abe sent the scout out and packed all the books neatly in boxes.
+He did this with the help of little Susan and Zane.
+They quickly put the boxes in the twelve-passenger van that had been driven up.
 Tents were put in there and it was sent away with a group to a new safe place.

-In eight minutes we still were not done.
-Ramona grabbed Ross’s arm and pulled him over, “Would you know where to find a working printing press if we left these?”
+In ten minutes, they were still not done, Ramona grabbed Ross’s arm and pulled him over, “Would you know where to find a working printing press if we left these?”
 She was desperate to get going because of how close the soldiers had to be.

 “If you keep one I can probably make a smaller one that will work in the same way.
 Same with the brail machine,” Ross replied calmly.
 The calm seemed false as every other mannerism showed panic.

-Ramona nodded and let go of Ross, turning to me, “Everyone, only take one machine per a group.
-More then that will slow us down.”
+Ramona nodded and let go of Ross, turning to Abe, “Everyone, only take one machine per a group.
+More than that will slow us down.”
 Then she spun towards Ross, “Do you know how to use a gun?”

 “Yes, why?”
 Ross asked with concern, “What are you planning on doing?”
 He glanced at Moisés who looked confused.
-Ramona wasn’t signing and Moses wasn’t oral.
-I tried to help Moses by catching him up in the conversation.
+Ramona wasn’t signing and Moisés wasn’t oral.
+Abe tried to help Moisés by catching him up in the conversation.

-“We need to buy them some time,” Ramona said then translated to Moses.
-My brother nodded once and then went to fetch some guns, “Follow Moisés, please.”
-I was happy for the relief of my duty, but I knew I would have to sign more before the day was out.
+“We need to buy them some time,” Ramona said then translated to Moisés.
+Abraham’s brother nodded once and then went to fetch some guns, “Follow Moisés, please.”
+Abe was happy for the relief of his duty, but he knew he would have to sign more before the day was out.
 Moisés needs access to communication.
 Part of that was signing everything that they could.

-None of us commented or signed so she said, “Alright, let’s go.
+None of them commented or signed so she said, “Alright, let’s go.
 Oh, and Ross...”
 When the boy looked at her she joked, “Try not to be a moose.”
 Ramona found it entertaining that Ross couldn’t seem to runto save his life.

 Ross rolled his eyes at her then went back to walking.
 Moisés looked amused and Ramona signed what happened the boy laughed.
 He caught up with Ross and they found their positions.

 Ramona fired first which set everyone else to pulling their triggers.
 Moisés only knew what was going on when the guards started to die.
 The Royal guards took cover behind trees, unknowing that their attackers were constantly moving, giving the impression that they were surrounded.
 Whenever Ross moved, it only amplified that opinion.
 The sound of a moose running through the woods isn’t exactly encouraging.
 Not only are you surrounded by people who want to kill you, you could soon have a large animal trampling you to death.

 Ross fired rapidly at the enemy, trying not to think too hard that he was taking lives.
-I watched from the tree as Moisés tackled Ross, signing at him.
+Abe watched from the tree as Moisés tackled Ross, signing at him.
 A bullet had nearly hit the young man and Moisés was telling him to pay attention.
 Ross, of course, had no idea what Moisés was saying.
 But he understood the general idea.

 The men had figured out that there were not that many of them.
 The Royal soldiers started fanning out to cover more ground.
-I looked at a guard in time to see Storm hack off his head.
-It was a gruesome site and caused my stomach to heave.
+Abe looked at a guard in time to see Storm hack off his head.
+It was a gruesome site and caused his stomach to heave.
 That stopped the fighting for a moment then Storm dove behind a tree as the bullets came towards her.
 None of them had expected to see a crazy woman with a giant sword.

 Storm had run out of bullets, that was the only explanation because she ran out into the fray again.
 Only this time when she tried to chop off the man’s head, it didn’t quite work.
 Which, of course, will be left up to the imagination.
 A couple of knives flew out of the woods and embedded in people’s necks.
 Ruth came running across the area with her sword and killed someone before diving behind a tree near Storm, who took her place.
 It seemed to the soldiers that the two women were tag teaming.

-I was perched in the tree above their heads and had a crossbow.
-I aimed and started picking people off while Storm had her revenge.
+Abe was perched in the tree above their heads and had his crossbow.
+He aimed and started picking people off while Storm had her revenge.
 When the Royal soldiers started retreating is when Ramona came around to them all, “It’s time to leave now.
 Take their guns and one box of ammunition.”
-I jumped out of the tree and followed them as they did what they were told.
-I didn’t like searching dead bodies.
+Abe jumped out of the tree and followed them as they did what they were told.
+He didn’t like searching dead bodies.
 But now that the small army was destroyed they knew that they couldn’t stay there.

-While we walked I took this time to study our new companion.
-I had talked to him, seen him, but hadn’t really paid attention to his appearance.
-He was a few inches taller than my five foot six, had red hair, and hazel eyes.
+While they walked, Abe took this time to study our new companion.
+He had talked to him, seen him, but hadn’t really paid attention to his appearance.
+He was a few inches taller than Abe’s five foot six, had red hair, and hazel eyes.
 He had a wiry build but he wasn’t used to the woods, which was obvious in the way he walked.
 Any workouts he did was probably in a government sanctioned gym.

-I heard a scary ‘click’ and I knew someone was in trouble.
+Abe heard a scary ‘click’ and he knew someone was in trouble.
 Samson said in a steady voice, “They planted a bomb.”
-At the last part his voice trembled, “I stepped on a pressure land mine.
+At the last part, his voice trembled, “I stepped on a pressure land mine.
 If I step off...”
 The big Asian guy glanced back at everyone else, fear evident on his face.

 Ross walked over carefully and looked at the landmine, “Are you sure it’s active?”
 He was handling this with a cold calculating manner.
 Why?
 He probably wanted to detach himself from the situation.

-I walked up and patted Samson on the shoulder, “I’ll try and keep her from doing anything crazy.
+Abe walked up and patted Samson on the shoulder, “I’ll try and keep her from doing anything crazy.
 We love you.”
-I had no issues with saying I loved people as a friend.
+He had no issues with saying he loved people as a friend.
 Other guys get very uneasy when another guy says they love them.
-Samson knew me for a while though so he just nodded.
+Samson knew Abe for a while though so he just nodded.
 He understood that it wasn’t meant to be weird.

-We were pretty far away when the explosion went off.
-I held still and closed my eyes, trying not to think about it before walking again.
-Moisés had felt the ground tremble and he glanced at me, concern all over his face.
+They were pretty far away when the explosion went off.
+Abe held still and closed his eyes, trying not to think about it before walking again.
+Moisés had felt the ground tremble and he glanced at Abe, concern all over his face.

-Ruth looked up from her job of finding wood with me and asked, “When do you think Samson is coming back?”
+Ruth looked up from her job of finding wood with Ross and asked, “When do you think Samson is coming back?”